 People no longer have to wait an hour or more to be picked up after their appointment ends, Dr. Sachin Jain, CareMore’s president and chief executive officer, told Healthline.

 “With Lyft, you’re working with a driver who is proximate, they’re relatively close to where you are, so that wait time on the pickup ride is shorter,” Jain said.

 Jain said that CareMore provided senior sensitivity training to Lyft drivers to prepare for picking up a customer base that is not widely associated with using ridesharing services.

 But these services are not, however, replacing ambulances.
 At least not yet.

-Unnecessary ambulance rides rose from about 13 percent to 17 percent between 1997 and 2007, according to a from the University of Pittsburgh.
+Unnecessary ambulance rides rose from about 13 percent to 17 percent between 1997 and 2007, according to a

 James Langabeer, a professor of health informatics at the University of Texas Health Science Center at Houston (UTHealth), said that people call an ambulance — when they don’t really need one — for all sorts of reasons.